DataXujing/tensorflow_shiny/README.md

 To try a new model, select a new cell type and press initialize model.
 Then select the number of iterations and press train.

 If the app crashes, no worries, it happens.
 I have not accounted for everything that could go wrong.

+#### Update October 2015

+With the release Tensorflow for R, I don't plan on further updating this project.
+Ideally, I should be able to recreate this in Tensorflow for R.